How Egypt became the greatest superpower of the ancient world

 There were a number of major battles that played a pivotal role in Egypt's military history.

-After major conquests, the military was place in charge of maintaining internal stability.
+After major conquests, the military was placed in charge of maintaining internal stability.
+It helped suppress rebellions and maintain law and order.

 So, why did Egypt decline and fall?